Roseola: Treatment

 Most cases of HHV-6 infection improve on their own.
 Because of this, supportive care is the mainstay treatment.

 The febrile phase can be managed using acetaminophen to control fever and prevent spikes in temperature which can lead to febrile seizures.
 In the case of febrile seizures, medical advice should be sought, and treatment aggressively pursued.
-Antiepileptic drugs are not recommended for patients who develop seizures from Roseola.
-Once children have entered the rash phase, reassurance is important as this indicates resolution of the infection.
+Antiepileptic drugs are not recommended for patients who develop seizures from roseola.

+Once children have entered the rash phase, reassurance is important as this indicates the resolution of the infection.

 If encephalitis occurs in immunocompromised children, ganciclovir or foscarnet have inconsistently shown usefulness in treatment.
 Treatment of children who are immunocompromised centers around decreasing their levels of immunosuppression as much as possible.

 Prognosis

 Children infected with roseola generally have a good prognosis.
-Most recover without intervention and without long-term effects.
+Most recover without intervention or long-term effects.

 Epidemiology

-Between the two types of human herpesvirus 6, HHV-6B has been detected much more frequently in hosts.
+Between the two human herpesvirus 6 types, HHV-6B has been detected much more frequently in hosts.
 HHV-6B has been shown to affect about 90% of children before the age of 3.
 Out of these, 20% develop symptoms of roseola, also known as exanthem subitum.

 Roseola affects girls and boys equally worldwide year-round.
 Roseola typically affects children between six months and two years of age, with peak prevalence in children between 7 and 13 months old.
 This correlates with the decrease in maternal antibodies, thus virus protection, that occurs at the age of 6 months.
-Out of all emergency department visits for children between the ages of 6 months and 12 months who have fever, twenty percent of these are due to HHV-6.
+Out of all emergency department visits for children between ages 6 months and 12 months who have a fever, twenty percent of these are due to HHV-6.

-Many children who have been exposed and infected can present without symptoms, which makes determining the incidence within the population difficult.
+Many children exposed and infected can present without symptoms, which makes determining the incidence within the population difficult.

 History

-John Zahorsky MD wrote extensively on this disease in the early 20th century, his first formal presentation was to the St Louis Pediatric society in 1909 where he described 15 young children with the illness.
-In a JAMA article published on Oct 18, 1913 he noted that "the name 'Roseola infantilis' had an important place in the medical terminology of writers on skin diseases" but that descriptions of the disease by previous writers tended to confuse it with many other diseases that produce febrile rashes.
-In this JAMA article Zahorsky reports on 29 more children with Roseola and notes that the only condition that should seriously be considered in the differential diagnosis is German Measles (rubella) but notes that the fever of rubella only lasts a few hours whereas the prodromal fever of Roseola lasts three to five days and disappears with the formation of a morbilliform rash.
+John Zahorsky MD wrote extensively on this disease in the early 20th century, his first formal presentation was to the St Louis Pediatric Society in 1909 where he described 15 young children with the illness.
+In a JAMA article published on Oct 18, 1913, he noted that "the name 'Roseola infantilis' had an important place in the medical terminology of writers on skin diseases" but that descriptions of the disease by previous writers tended to confuse it with many other diseases that produce febrile rashes.
+In this JAMA article, Zahorsky reports on 29 more children with roseola and notes that the only condition that should seriously be considered in the differential diagnosis is German measles (rubella) but notes that the fever of rubella only lasts a few hours whereas the prodromal fever of roseola lasts three to five days and disappears with the formation of a morbilliform rash.